Michael Myers returns to Haddonfield after a six-year commercial hiatus

 The plot itself is as thin as any stalk-and-slash fodder.
 In a rather remarkable stroke of coincidence, the authorities have scheduled a patient transfer almost ten years to the day of the original Haddonfield massacre, which gives Myers plenty of room to emerge from a decade-long coma and plan his latest onslaught.
 His sudden recovery is triggered by talk of the killer’s niece, which leads to a mini ambulance massacre that likely could have been prevented if those in charge had taken the time to restrain the most notorious serial killer in recent memory.
 Will they ever learn?

 To be fair to Little and cinematographer Peter Lyons Collister, Halloween 4 opens rather beautifully, capturing the rustic, autumnal aesthetic of the original movie.
-There are some truly ominous establishing shots that really capture the Haddonfield mood, images emboldened by the iconic Halloween text, and Carpenter collaborator Alan Howarth provides a subtle variation on the Halloween theme song that reverts back to the original composition when necessary.
+There are some truly ominous establishing shots that really capture the Haddonfield mood, images emboldened by the iconic Halloween text, and Carpenter collaborator Alan Howarth provides a subtle variation on the Halloween theme that reverts back to the original composition when necessary.
 The opening moments really impressed me, but as soon as Michael escapes the film descends into bog-standard slasher territory.
 Don’t get me wrong, I enjoy bog-standard slashers as throwaway entertainment, but when it comes to Myers I take it all a little more personally.
 This isn’t any old masked killer.
 Nor is it Jason Voorhees, a character who has always been unashamedly trashy and therefore gets a pass.
-But with Michael I expect a little more.
-He’s the original, the slasher villain by which all future killers are judged.
+With Michael I expect a little more.
+Along with Leatherface, he’s the original marquee stalker, the slasher villain by which all future killers are judged.
 He deserves better to be lumped in with the rest, but for the most part that is the case here, and as can be deduced from the movie’s tricky development, intentionally so.

 Make no mistake about it, Voorhees is the inspiration for Michael here.
 The beauty of the original Myers was his supernatural air.
 It wasn’t obvious, but he gave that impression.
 When he fled the scene of the original Halloween massacre having been shot several times by Loomis, it seemed incredible but plausible.
 There was a chance that Loomis could have missed every vital organ.
 Those once in a lifetime miracles are rare, but they do happen.
 By Halloween 4 he’s treading super invincibility levels.
 When Michael is confronted head-on by generic heartthrob Brady, the kid’s attacks have absolutely no effect.
 Myers just stands there like a monster pro wrestling heel shrugging off strikes from a disbelieving babyface.
 The townsfolk, led by a rabble of shotgun-wielding hillbillies, do eventually manage to put him down, but it’s reminiscent of a scene from The Terminator, Michael consuming enough artillery to take down a U-boat before finally plummeting down an abandoned mine shaft, and that’s after being mowed down by a pick-up truck travelling at full speed.